bioinform/varsim/README.md

 </p>

 <p>
-In order to validate the alignments run the following command:
+<b>Step 7:</b> In order to validate the alignments run the following command:
 </p>

 ```